0xd4y/Notes/Active Directory/CRTP/README.md

 # Other Best Practices

 - NEVER run services as a Domain Admin
-- avoid using unconstrained delegation
+- avoid using unconstrained delegation and constrained delegation
 - do not allow DAs to log into machines other than the DCs
     - if it is necessary to log into other machines, limit the machine to only allow administrator logins from DAs
     - this makes credential theft unlikely